Salzburg and Surroundings

 And while you await your strudel, you can feed the swans.

-I hope you've enjoyed exploring this part of Austria — with its high culture and history in Salzburg, and natural splendor in the Salzkammergut Lake District.
+I hope you've enjoyed exploring this part of Austria — with the high culture and history of Salzburg, and the natural splendor of the Salzkammergut lake district.
 Thanks for joining us.
 I'm Rick Steves.
 Until next time...keep on travelling.
-Auf Weidersehen.
+Auf Wiedersehen.

 The hills are alive with the sound of music...